Piezo Buzzers vs. Magnetic Buzzers

 Which Buzzer Best Fits Your Application?

 In choosing a buzzer it’s important to consider both the electrical and physical parameters required.
 Aside from frequency and SPL, the operating voltage, current draw, and resonant frequency are all key factors when choosing between a piezo and magnetic buzzer.
+Need help identifying which type of buzzer will work best for your application, message us for assistance.

 The table below highlights the most important specifications in choosing the correct buzzer based on application requirements.